If you follow along with me on Instagram and Facebook, then you probably already know that I’m a big fan of camping and the great outdoors.

 We stayed on site #20, which is an electric site situated in the middle of the campground right next to the playground, where my sons played on the swings frequently, and maybe 100 yards from the bathhouse.
 We were right next to the water spigot too, so I was more than pleased with our site selection.
 The sites feature concrete pads for back in, long enough for a camper plus vehicle.
 The fire pits also have the fold down grate if you plan to grill over the open fire, which I think is always so nice to know going in since not all fire pits are created equal.

-I will say though that due to the angle of the sites in comparison to the path of the sun, there didn’t seem to be a lot of shade.
+I will say though that due to the angle of the sites in comparison to the path of the sun, there didn’t seem to be a lot of shade at least for some of the inner sites like ours.
+Some of the sites on the outsides of the loops back up to trees, which would provide some shade.
 Part of that could be due to the time of year, as trees have only just started to bud, but since most of the trees around are pines, I don’t know how much more shade later seasons will yield.
 I’ll have to visit again and report back.
-Also, because of its proximity to the creek, the potential for mosquitos is high, so make sure you have good repellant on hand!
+Also, make sure you have good bug repellant on hand!

 All around, we had a lot of fun.
 The park and campground were beautiful and it is easy to see why it books up so quickly.
 We will definitely be returning!